agentlang-ai/agentlang-docs/docs/language/business-logic/dataflow-patterns.md

 [[relationship-create-pattern other-node] ...]
 ```

-`relationship-create-pattern` is just an create-pattern that creates a new instance of the relationship.
+`relationship-create-pattern` is just a create-pattern that creates a new instance of the relationship.
 `other-node` must be one of,

  1. a query pattern
- 2. an create or update pattern
+ 2. a create or update pattern
  3. a path or alias to a local instance

 **Example**